raza23/pfwtfp-reading-object-oriented-code-atl-web-042219-gap/README.md

 ## Instructions

-Apply the process for understanding complex code to the `Class`es in `lib`, then provide return values for the methods in `answers.rb`.
+Apply the process for understanding complex code to the `class`es in `lib`, then provide return values for the methods in `answers.rb`.
 Run `learn` to confirm your answers.